-Whenever there is an allegation of abuse, including concerns about sexual harassment and violence, made against a child, the Designated Safeguarding Lead (DSL) and other appropriate staff will draw together separate risk and needs assessments and action plans to support the victim and the perpetrator.
-These will consider:
+Whenever there is an allegation of abuse made against a child, the Designated Safeguarding Lead (DSL) and other appropriate staff will draw together separate risk assessments and action plans to support the victim and the perpetrator.
+Where Children's Social Care is involved or an Early Help Assessment commenced, this will be agreed as part of a multi-agency plan.